Washington Commanders: 90 Greatest

-In honor of the Redskins' 70th anniversary in 2002, a panel selected the 70 Greatest Redskins to honor the players and coaches who were significant on-field contributors to the Redskins five championships.
-They were honored in a weekend of festivities, including a special halftime ceremony during a Redskins' win over the Indianapolis Colts.
-In 2012, ten more players and personnel were added to the list for the team's 80th anniversary.
-In 2022, ten more players were added in honor of the franchise's 90th anniversary.
+For the Redskins' 70th anniversary in 2002, a panel selected the "70 Greatest Redskins", player and coaches who were honored in a weekend of festivities, including a halftime ceremony during a Redskins' game against the Indianapolis Colts.
+In 2012, ten players and personnel were added to the list for the team's 80th anniversary.
+In 2022, ten more were added for the franchise's 90th anniversary.

 The panel that chose the 70 consisted of former news anchor Bernard Shaw; former player Bobby Mitchell; Senator George Allen (son of coach George Allen); broadcaster Ken Beatrice; Noel Epstein, editor for the Washington Post; former diplomat Joseph J. Sisco; Phil Hochberg, who retired in 2001 after 38 years as team stadium announcer; Pro Football Hall of Fame historian Joe Horrigan; sportscaster George Michael; sports director Andy Pollin; NFL Films president Steven Sabol; and news anchor Jim Vance.

-The list includes three head coaches and 67 players, of which 41 were offensive players, 23 defensive players and three special teams players.
+The list includes three head coaches and 67 players, of which 41 were offensive players, 23 defensive players, and three special teams players.
 Among the 70 Greatest, there are 92 Super Bowl appearances, with 47 going once and 45 playing in more than one.
 29 members possess one Super Bowl ring and 26 have more than one.
 Also, before the Super Bowl, members of the 70 made 18 World Championship appearances including six that participated in the Redskins' NFL Championship victories in 1937 and 1942.
-Bold indicates those elected to the Pro Football Hall of Fame.
+Bold indicates people elected to the Pro Football Hall of Fame.